-Three of them hold up to 100 people, while the third floor Penthouse can cater for 80, and the diminutive roof garden — a great spot in summer — considerably fewer.
+Pre-lockdown, three of them held up to 100 people, while the third-floor Penthouse catered for a maximum of 80, and the diminutive roof garden — a great spot in summer — considerably fewer.

-The first floor Bar has warm-looking décor, with neon signs and low lighting, while the exposed brick and DJ booth of the Saloon has more of a warehouse feel, but we like the Penthouse best, for its original 70s Waltzer chair.
+The first floor Terrace Bar has warm-looking décor, with neon signs and low lighting, while the exposed brickwork and DJ booth of the Saloon has more of a warehouse feel, but we like the Penthouse best, for its original 70s Waltzer chairs.

 The Lord Palmerston, Tufnell Park

-There are two beautifully-decorated rooms at this Young’s pub, each of which is quite different so you can suit your tastes.
+There are two beautifully-decorated rooms at this Young’s pub, each of which is quite different so you can choose the one which suit your tastes.

-With deep blue walls and steps out to a cute little garden area, The Dairy Room can hold up to 30 people.
+With deep blue walls and steps out to a cute little garden area, The Dairy Room could, prior to the coronavirus pandemic, hold up to 30 people.
 With comfy armchairs and sofas, plus a fire at one end, this is a cosy place for a party.